 Don't let little obstacles derail you from volunteering abroad.
 Learn from others and check out how they have overcome these common obstacles before they left!

 Miranda Brayton (now Sherwin) was the head teacher for our Summer 2017 Romania group.
 Single at the time, she decided to apply for one of our humanitarian programs as an ILP head teacher.
 Long story short, she was accepted and as she was preparing to leave she met Austin (her now husband)!
-After much thought and prayer (and second thoughts...it's only natural), they decided it was best for her and their relationship for her to go to Romania.
+After much thought and prayer (and second thoughts...it's only natural), they decided it was best for her and their relationship for her to go volunteer in an orphanage in Romania.

 For all of you out there in the same situation; trying to decide if spending a semester apart is doable, I asked Miranda to tell us about her experience and if she had regrets with her decision.
 Check it out: